PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI1.md

 > The exponential use of neural networks and deep learning in various domains of application has led to a growing sense of dread - **How do we trust these machines?!**.
-The general concensus is that the predictions of a neural networks need to be interpretable to humans, especially in high-stakes decision making scenarios.
+The general consensus is that the predictions of a neural networks need to be interpretable to humans, especially in high-stakes decision making scenarios.

 In general, there are two